Jayian1890/DHT_Hunter/docs/metadata_acquisition_enhancements.md

 ## Usage

-The metadata acquisition system is used by the DHT-Hunter application to acquire metadata for BitTorrent info hashes discovered by the DHT crawler.
+The metadata acquisition system is used by the BitScrape application to acquire metadata for BitTorrent info hashes discovered by the DHT crawler.
 The system is initialized and started by the main application:

 ```cpp
 // Initialize the metadata acquisition manager